 |

-SISYPHUS ACTIONS, pneumatic
+SISYPHUS ACTIONS, kinetic

 video installation, 67 x 58 x 162 cm (each unit), 2011